USDA-ARS-NWRC/raqc/README.md

 -----
 Currently takes two time-sequential geoTIFFs (.tif) and outputs a multi-banded boolean image which flags suspect and potentially bad pixel locations diagnosing different issues, such as too much positive change, negative change or spatially clustered change.
 More flags increase the likelihood that pixels are problematic.
 Certain flag combinations can be used to diagnose the type of error in data acquisition, processing or modeling responsible for the suspect data.

-RAQC was designed to **determine the quality** of snow depth images from lidar point clouds, and to further identify pixels and chunks of pixels that were **processed incorrectly.***  We ran into snow depth images where nans were represented by -9999 and 0 interchangeably.
-This was problematic as 0 means 0m snow depth in much of the image where data WAS in fact collected.
-Additionally, vegetation such as forests can lead to major errors in ranging measurements from lidar, wherein the digital surface model erroneously modelled lidar returns in branches, leaves, etc. as ground returns.
+RAQC was designed to **determine the quality** of snow depth images from lidar point clouds, and to further identify pixels and chunks of pixels that were **processed incorrectly.**  Processing errors and workflow flaws which produced these issues with our lidar-derived raster images resulted primarilly from: **1)** nans were represented by -9999 and 0 interchangeably.
+This was problematic as 0 means 0m snow depth in much of the image where data WAS NOT collected.
+Additionally, vegetation such as forests can lead to major errors in ranging measurements from lidar, wherein the digital surface model erroneously classifed vegetation regurns (branches, trees, etc) as ground returns.
 We attempted to flag suspect pixels and quantify the image as a whole as either "good" or "bad"

 * Free software: GNU General Public License v3

 To Run:
 --------
-- RAQC utilizes a configuration file managed by inicheck (https://github.com/USDA-ARS-NWRC/inicheck).
-User must set all parameters here and run throught the command line.
+<i>RAQC utilizes a configuration file managed by inicheck (https://github.com/USDA-ARS-NWRC/inicheck).
+User must set all parameters here and run throught the command line.</i>

-Here is a sample user configuration file (UserConfig)...
+Here is a breakdown of the configuration file(UserConfig) sections and short examples...
 &nbsp;&nbsp;<i>Note: some options MAY have changed</i>
 ### [difference_arrays]
 <i>Helps to visualize the 2D histogram when ```[options][interactive_plot] = y```</i>
 - Clips array from ```[name]``` based on items ```[action]```, ```[operator]``` and ```[value]```.
-- the default is ```date1``` depth < 1700cm and ```normalized difference``` < 20 or 2,000%.
+- The default is ```date1``` depth < 1700cm and ```normalized difference``` < 20 or 2,000%.
--  **ex)** Below config options will create mask with date1 depth < 1700 cm, normalized change < 20 or 2,000% and **NO** nans.
+-  **ex)** Below config options will create mask date1 depths > 1700 cm, normalized change > 20 or 2,000% and nans from 2D histogram and outliers:

 ```[difference_arrays]
 name:                      date1, difference_normalized